justinknierim/lfs-livecd/trunk/doc/README.txt

 necessary to stop the compilation, but running this command during a testsuite may lead to failures that would not occur otherwise.

+[NOTE]
-NOTE: you must unmount all USB flash drives and all partitions used by other operating systems installed on your computer before hibernating!
+You must unmount all USB flash drives and all partitions used by other operating systems installed on your computer before hibernating!
 Do not attempt to mount partitions used by a hibernated system from other systems (even read-only, because there is no true read-only mount on journaled